-The Board's decision that Mr. Kisor's records were not "relevant" is also consistent with our holding in Blubaugh, 773 F.3d at 1314.
-In Blubaugh, we held that § 3.156(c) did not apply when a newly discovered service record "did not remedy the defects" of a prior decision and contained facts that "were never in question."
+Case: 16-1929 Document: 95 Page: 15 Filed: 04/30/2021 15 KISOR v.
+MCDONOUGH The Board's decision that Mr. Kisor's records were not "relevant" is also consistent with our holding in Blubaugh, 773 F.3d at 1314.
+In Blubaugh, we held that § 3.156(c) did not apply when a newly discovered service record "did not remedy [the] defects" of a prior decision and contained facts that "were never in question."
 Id.
 Indeed, we held that "[s]ection 3.156(c) only applies 'when VA receives official service department records that were unavailable at the time that VA previously decided a claim for benefits and those records lead VA to award a benefit that was not granted in the previous decision."
 Id. (quoting New and Material Evidence, 70 Fed.
 Reg. at 35,388 (proposed June 20, 2005)).
 We therefore conclude that the Board did not err in holding that the records cited by Mr. Kisor were not "relevant" because they did not pertain to the basis of the 1983 denial, the lack of a diagnosis of PTSD.
-The records added nothing to the case because they bore on a matter relating to entitlement to service connection for PTSD that was not in dispute: the presence of an in-service stressor.
+The records added nothing to the case because Mr. Kisor has not shown that they bore, directly or indirectly, on any matter relating to entitlement to service connection for PTSD, other than a matter that was not in dispute: the presence of an in-service stressor. Ш.